TeachmanLab/MindTrails-Data-ManagingAnxietyStudy/README.md

 3. [List of projects](#list-of-project)
 4. [Contact](#contact)

+## Previous Names
+- Until 5/18/2020, this repository was named R34-Data.

 ## Goal of this repository
 - We try to have a one document to address all the projects related to _R34_ study and major data cleaning issues.